-Bus Misconduct (see Board policy JFCC and regulation JFCC-R): Any offense committed by a student on a district-owned or contracted bus shall be punished in the same manner as if the offense had been committed at the student's assigned school.
+Bus Misconduct (see Board policy JFCC and regulation JFCC-R): Any offense committed by a student on a districtowned or contracted bus shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, bus-riding privileges may be suspended or revoked.

-Cell Phones and Non-Academic Electronic Devices: Students will not be allowed to use cell phones and non-academic electronic devices before school and during the school day.
-Upon arrival at school (7:30 a.m.) until the end of the school day (3:12 p.m.), students are not to have cell phones and non-academic electronic devices in their possession.
+Cell Phones and Non-Academic Electronic Devices: Students will not be allowed to use or have in their possession cell phones and non-academic electronic devices before school and during the school day.
 If a student brings a cell phone or electronic device to school, they are to be turned off prior to entering the school building and kept in the student's backpack.
 Students who use cell phones and electronic devices after the regular school day will be expected to use them in an appropriate manner.
 Students found using cell phones and electronic devises inappropriately will be considered in violation of this policy.
 Items that might detract from the normal educational process should not be brought to school.
 These items include but are not limited to electronic games, audio equipment, iPods, MP3 players, watches that carry calling/texting capabilities, and communication devices such as cell phones, etc. The school district is not responsible for lost or stolen cell phones/non-electronic devices as students are to have these off and kept in their backpacks.